amandadomingos/amandadomingos.github.io/_pages/about.md

 ---
-permalink: /about
+permalink: /
-title: "About me"
+title: "About"
 excerpt: "About me"
-author_profile: true
+author_profile: false
 redirect_from:
   - /about/
   - /about.html